osuthorpe/llm-expect/wiki/Architecture-Deep-Dive.md

 # Architecture Deep Dive

-This document explains the internal architecture of Vald8, the design decisions behind it, and how the components interact.
+This document explains the internal architecture of LLM Expect, the design decisions behind it, and how the components interact.

 ## Core Components

-Vald8 is composed of three main layers:
+LLM Expect is composed of three main layers:
 1.  **The Decorator Layer** (`decorator.py`): The entry point for the user.
 2.  **The Orchestration Layer** (`EvaluationRunner`): Manages the flow of data.
 3.  **The Evaluation Layer** (`metrics.py`, `judges.py`): Performs the actual validation.